dchandak99/buffer-overflow/Heap_based/README.md

 # Buffer Overflow Vulnerability

 The heap based attack can be demonstrated by running following steps.
-Let us go through it.
+Let us go through them.

-## Initial Setup of the Virtual Machine
+## Initial Setup of the Machine

 To make our attack easier, we first need to disable address space randomization, a defense against buffer overflows making guessing addresses in